 Connect a Dashboard to a Screen Using a Cloud-Based CMS

-There’s a better way to display a dashboard on a TV.
-Today’s cloud-based digital signage CMS tools, like Skykit Beam, enable you to securely display your dashboard across displays in any number of locations and overcome all the disadvantages of the other two options presented here.
+In most instances, this is the best option for displaying dashboards on TVs.
+Today’s cloud-based digital signage CMS tools, like Skykit Beam, enable you to securely display your dashboard across monitors in any number of locations and overcome all the disadvantages of the other two options presented above.

 - Easily Scalable: A digital signage CMS allows you to share your dashboard to screens across all your facilities and offices from one singular location.
 As compared to the other two options presented, this can save you and your team up to 5 minutes per screen per day.
 With one screen, that may not seem like a lot, but consider when you scale to 50 screens, or 100.